hhztap/Resourcely/README_STREAMLIT.md

-# 2-Week Staffing Suggester - Streamlit Web App
+# Resourcely - Streamlit Web App

-This is a comprehensive web application built with Streamlit that provides an intuitive interface for the 2-Week Staffing Suggester system.
+This is a comprehensive web application built with Streamlit that provides an intuitive interface for the Resourcely system.

 ## 🚀 Quick Start